DGD042/HydroAnalysis/README.md

 **It is still a work in progress and some of the submodules are deactivated for now.**

-For the created classes, methods and functions are being replace for a better way of presenting all the documentation, I estimate a month to get everything up and running, having the installation on PyPy as well.
+For the created classes, methods and functions are being replace for a better way of presenting all the documentation, I estimate several months to get everything up and running, having the installation on PyPy as well.

 # Installation